yboulaamane/yboulaamane.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-Welcome to my academic page!
-I hold a Ph.D. in Cheminformatics and Computational Chemistry from the Laboratory of Innovative Technologies at the [National School of Applied Sciences](http://ensat.ac.ma/Portail/), [Abdelmalek Essaadi University](http://www.uae.ma/website/), Tetouan, Morocco.
+I hold a PhD in Computational Drug Discovery from the Laboratory of Innovative Technologies at the [National School of Applied Sciences](http://ensat.ac.ma/Portail/), [Abdelmalek Essaadi University](http://www.uae.ma/website/), Tetouan, Morocco.
 My research leverages computational methodologies to accelerate drug discovery, with a particular focus on natural products as lead candidates for treating neurodegenerative and infectious diseases.

+My research integrates computational methodologies to advance drug discovery, particularly in the discovery of natural products as lead candidates for treating neurodegenerative and infectious diseases.
+I am also exploring deep learning models to improve molecular property predictions and enhance virtual screening approaches.

-My work centers on the early stages of drug discovery, where I contribute to identifying, validating, and selecting promising therapeutic targets.
-A key area of my interest is the development of multi-target-directed drugs, which aim to tackle complex disease mechanisms, such as oxidative stress and neuroinflammation, by modulating multiple biological pathways simultaneously.
+My work spans multiple areas of early-stage drug discovery, including target identification, validation, and hit optimization.
+I have a keen interest in developing multi-target-directed drugs to address complex disease mechanisms such as oxidative stress, neuroinflammation, and antimicrobial resistance.

 I employ a wide range of computational techniques to drive innovation in drug discovery: